+Dr. C. Simonson

-Dr. C. Simonson Drs.
-Michel Bernier and Carey Simonson were informed by the ASHRAE Board of Directors that they will each receive an award as ASHRAE Fellow.
+Dr. Michel Bernier and Dr. Carey Simonson became ASHRAE Fellows.
 Less than 1% (0.85%) of ASHRAE members are Fellows.

-The presentations will be made at ASHRAE's 2017 Winter Conference in Las Vegas, Nevada.
+The presentations were be made at ASHRAE's 2017 Winter Conference in Las Vegas, Nevada.

-Awards.. continued MEDALS
+Awards.. continued

+MEDALS